 This project is area based and has the benefit of working with large numbers of young people and those deemed 'hard to reach' from different areas around the greater Shankill.

 It helps young people and volunteers gain accreditation through the programme.
 It also aims to create local bike trails in conjunction with Belfast Activity Centre.

 In the first year, the target was to work closely with 300 young people through this initiative.
-Within the first 4 months of running 4 sessions a week and current summer schemes they have engaged 400 young people.
-During the 9th -13th July the summer scheme engaged 180 young people in mountain biking activities.
-180 young people took part in cycling activities in the Summer Schemes too.
-In addition, 100 children took part in a 5-day trip on the North Coast of Ireland in July.
+Within the first four months of running four sessions a week, as well as summer schemes, they have engaged 400 young people.
+In addition, 100 children took part in a five-day trip to the north coast of Ireland in July.

 Cycling UK working in partnership

 The youth organisations are part of the Belfast Education and Library Board.
 The teams work throughout the whole of Greater Shankill with young people aged 12-25.